dfinity/wg-identity-authentication/topics/mnemonic-phase-signers.md

 ### ICRC-X Specification: Mnemonic Phrase Signers and Account Identity Derivation

-This specification outlines the standards and methods for generating and using mnemonic phrases and deriving account identities in the context of ICRC-92.
-Compliance with these guidelines ensures interoperability and security.
+This specification outlines the standards and methods for generating and using mnemonic phrases and deriving account identities in the context of ICRC-X. Compliance with these guidelines ensures interoperability and security.

 #### 1. Mnemonic Phrases